Reification (fallacy)

 Reification (also known as concretism, hypostatization, or the fallacy of misplaced concreteness) is a fallacy of ambiguity, when an abstraction (abstract belief or hypothetical construct) is treated as if it were a concrete real event or physical entity.

 In other words, it is the error of treating something that is not concrete, such as an idea, as a concrete thing.
 A common case of reification is the confusion of a model with reality: "the map is not the territory".

-Reification is part of normal usage of natural language (just like metonymy for instance), as well as of literature, where a reified abstraction is intended as a figure of speech, and actually understood as such.
+Reification is part of normal usage of natural language, as well as of literature, where a reified abstraction is intended as a figure of speech, and actually understood as such.
 But the use of reification in logical reasoning or rhetoric is misleading and usually regarded as a fallacy.

+A potential consequence of reification is exemplified by Goodhart's law, where changes in the measurement of a phenomenon are mistaken for changes to the phenomenon itself.

 Etymology

-From Latin res ("thing") and -fication, a suffix related to facere ("to make").
+The term "reification" originates from the combination of the Latin terms res ("thing") and -fication, a suffix related to facere ("to make").
 Thus reification can be loosely translated as "thing-making"; the turning of something abstract into a concrete thing or object.

 Theory

 Reification takes place when natural or social processes are misunderstood or simplified; for example, when human creations are described as "facts of nature, results of cosmic laws, or manifestations of divine will".

-Reification may derive from an inborn tendency to simplify experience by assuming constancy as much as possible.
+Reification may derive from an innate tendency to simplify experience by assuming constancy as much as possible.